Rachel throwing & painting tagines

 Rachel Frost makes Netherton Foundry's hand thrown and hand painted Tagine lids.

 Her pottery in the Ironbridge Gorge is close to our workshops in Shropshire.

 She tells us that she's been throwing pots for 25 years, but we don't believe that, she looks far too young.

 This short video takes you through in a few minutes the whole 2 week process of making and painting a tagine.

-Currently Rachel makes a tagine to our design and paints this in two of her own designs, Meadow Flower Blue, Meadow Flower Green, Smoke Sunset.
+Currently Rachel makes a tagine to our design and paints these in her own designs, Meadow Flower Blue, Meadow Flower Green, Smoke Sunset.

 I bring together the industrial and rural aspects of the area & combine them with a sense of atmosphere & nostalgia".

 Rachel makes a wide range of ceramics and takes commissions.